-Individualized & Personalized Advisement - Transfer students receive a professional academic advisor who responds to their individual needs.
+Individualized and Personalized Advisement: Transfer students receive a professional academic advisor who responds to their individual needs.
 The advisor works closely with students to discuss their transfer credit allocation, MMC’s curriculum, degree progression, majors & minors, and career interests.
 Here are some examples of individualized advisement services available:

 - One-on-one meetings with a professional transfer academic advisor during the semester